Qualifying for Aeroplan Elite Status

 Earning Status Qualifying Dollars

-Status Qualifying Dollars (SQD) are tracked based on the date you travel and awarded only after your travel is completed.
-You will earn SQD for the base fare and carrier-imposed surcharges (Y, YQ and YR) on:
+SQD are tracked based on the date of travel and awarded only after your travel is completed.
+Aeroplan Members earn 1 SQD for every dollar spent on the base fare and carrier-imposed surcharges (Y, YQ and YR) on their ticket, flight passes and eUpgrade add-on’s.

 - Earn SQD on eligible flights operated by Air Canada, Air Canada Express and Air Canada Rouge™.

-- Earn SQD on flights with Star AllianceTM member airlines ticketed on Air Canada ticket stock (ticket numbers beginning with “014”).
+- Earn SQD on flights with Star Alliance™ member airlines ticketed on Air Canada ticket numbers beginning with “014”.

 - For Unlimited Flight Passes, SQD will be credited based on the payment of each monthly installment.
-The total amount of SQD you will receive will correspond to the price paid before sales taxes.
+The total amount of SQD received will correspond to the price paid before sales taxes.

 - Earn SQD for eUpgrade add-ons based on the monetary value of the purchase.
 SQD will be credited based on the date of travel.

-Members will earn Status Qualifying Dollars when using an electronic travel voucher to purchase their ticket.
-Members will also earn Status Qualifying Dollars when using a discount code to purchase their ticket; however, SQD will be calculated based on the adjusted base fare paid.
+Members earn Status Qualifying Dollars when using a discount code to purchase their ticket; however, SQD will be calculated based on the adjusted base fare paid.

 - Aeroplan flight rewards, including Points + Cash reservations

-- Specialty fares and tickets, including but not limited to promotional tickets and promotional Flight Passes, opaque fares, group, consolidated or bulk fares.
+- Specialty fares and tickets, including but not limited to promotional tickets and promotional Flight Passes, and other special fares

 - Fares on flights marketed by Air Canada, but operated by airlines that are not Star Alliance partners